-The baud rate of the SkyVUE PRO must match the port setting baud rate in the terminal emulator.
-The SkyVUE PRO should now be ready to accept commands.
+The baud rate of the SkyVue PRO must match the port setting baud rate in the terminal emulator.
+The SkyVue PRO should now be ready to accept commands.

-Commands will always output all parameters on a new line after a CR LF (carriage return and line feed) and then the SkyVUE PRO prompt CS135>.
-If you only want to see parameter values without changing them, then enter the command without parameters.
+Commands always output all parameters on a new line after a CR LF (carriage return and line feed) followed by the SkyVue PRO prompt CS135>.
+If you only want to see parameter values without changing them, enter the command without parameters.
 If a particular parameter did not need changing, then the parameter can be replaced with a comma (,).
 Back space will abort the command.